clappr/clappr/README.md

 ##### Auto Play
 Add `autoPlay: true` if you want the video to automatic play after page load.

+##### Auto Play when Visible
+If you want to play the video automatically when player truly appears on screen, add `autoPlayVisible: true`.

 ##### Control bar colors
 Customize control bar colors adding `mediacontrol` hash.
 Example: